10XGenomics/vartrix/README.md

 # convert the matrix to a dataframe
 snv_matrix <- as.data.frame(as.matrix(snv_matrix))

-#read in the cell barcodes output by Cellranger
+#read in the cell barcodes output by Cell Ranger
 barcodes <- read.table("filtered_matrix_mex/barcodes.tsv", header = F)

 # read in SNV loci